• 5 (34 Ratings)

 Stay options in BR Hills

-There limited options restaurants and hotels in BRT Wildlife Sanctuary barring a couple of expensive resorts inside the forest.
+There are limited options restaurants and hotels in BRT Wildlife Sanctuary barring a couple of expensive resorts inside the forest.
 KSTDC (Karnataka State Tourism) was about to open a budget hotel, Mayura Biligiri, when we visited BR Hills.
-We chose to stay at Rajathadri Hill Villa which is a homestay in BR Hills run by Ramesh Babu, the main priest of the temple.
+We chose a homestay in BR Hills run by Ramesh Babu, the main priest of the temple.
 The place is nicely located with decent amenities, but the standout is their food.
 We had authentic local cuisine with diverse varieties prepared at his home.
-There is a small outlet of Coffee Day Beverages outside this BR Hills homestay on the main road that offers cold drinks, espresso, ice-creams, etc. When I returned for my next visit, I didn't get the booking there, so I stayed in Hotel Mayura Biligiri, which is a nice budget hotel with a reasonably priced restaurant.
+When I returned for my next visit, I didn't get the booking there, so I stayed in Hotel Mayura Biligiri, which is a nice budget hotel with a reasonably priced restaurant.

 Beautifully designed BR Hills Forest Guest House atop the hill with french windows